infinitered/ignite/docs/quick-start/getting-started.md

 ## Testing your Ignite Installation

-To test your Ignite installation, let’s generate and run a new React Native project using Ignite.
-In your terminal, navigate to the directory you’d like to create a new Ignite project, then run the Ignite new command:
+To test your Ignite CLI installation, let’s generate and run a new React Native project.
+In your terminal, navigate to the directory you’d like to create a new React Native project, then run the Ignite CLI new command:

 ```
 cd projects